cue-lang/cue/doc/tutorial/kubernetes/README.md

 ```
 This does not count our conversion templates.
 Assuming that the top-level templates are reusable, and if we don't count them
-for both approaches, the manual approach shaves off about anoter 150 lines.
+for both approaches, the manual approach shaves off about another 150 lines.
 If we count the templates as well, the two approaches are roughly equal.